 963Z Neonatal Diagnosis Not Consistent With Age/Weight.

-There are three Unrelated OR DRGs that occur because the principal diagnosis does not relate to the principal procedure (801A, 801B and 801C).
+There are three GIs Unrelated to Principal Diagnosis DRGs that occur because the principal diagnosis does not relate to the principal procedure (801A, 801B and 801C).
 These DRGs are not excluded from casemix, and are:

-801A OR Procedures Unrelated to Principal Diagnosis With Catastrophic CC
+801A GIs Unrelated to Principal Diagnosis, Major Complexity

-801B OR Procedures Unrelated to Principal Diagnosis With Severe or Moderate CC
+801B GIs Unrelated to Principal Diagnosis, Intermediate Complexity

-801C OR Procedures Unrelated to Principal Diagnosis Without CC.
+801C GIs Unrelated to Principal Diagnosis, Minor Complexity.

 Non-Treated Patients (Boarders – BOARDER or Cancelled Operations – CANC_OP)